BaseMental/base-testing/README.md

 base-testing
 ============
 Example framework for UI tests of Base CRM.
-Ruby 2.0 + Watir webdriver playground that implements the following:
+Ruby 2.0 + Watir webdriver + Cucumber playground that implements the following:

-"Write an automated test in your language and framework of choice which does the following:
+Write an automated test in your language and framework of choice which does the following:

 1. Log into the Web version of Base.
 2. Create a new Lead.